specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 ### Data, security, and compliance

-✅ Shortcut to Microsoft Purview portal
+✅ Shortcut to the Microsoft Purview portal

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Data, Security, and Compliance**.